achewink/vpon-sdk/android/mediation/android-dfp.en.md

 ##
 To create an order before running an inventory forecast:

-1. I n your DFP Small Business account, click the Orders tab.
+1. In your DFP Small Business account, click the Orders tab.
 2. Click New order.
 3. Enter your order information in the appropriate fields.

-Order names must be unique within your network.
+(Order names must be unique within your network.)

 4. Enter your line item information.
 5. Click Check inventory to ensure the order will have enough available impressions.
 ![Warning]

 6. Click `Save`。